fs-linguistics/Fachschaft-Planning/README.md

 - find old websites and email department about them
 - Studieninformationstag
   - Nicolai will swing by and report
+  - need BA CL flyer & poster
+  - should have some hands-on material (maybe some snytax trees?)
 - Email: who is the admin?
 Is that still relevant?
 ---